pizthewiz/mouth/README.markdown

 # Mouth
-A lightweight [OAuth 1.0](https://dev.twitter.com/docs/auth/oauth/faq) wrapper for Node.js.
+A skinny [OAuth 1.0](http://oauth.net/documentation/getting-started/) wrapper for Node.js.

 ### THANKS
 - [Tom van der Woerdt](https://github.com/TvdW) (TvdW) on #twitterapi for an infinite amount of encouragement and support